StatCan/aaw-security-proposal/05-network.md

 Protected B workloads should not connect directly to any external service.

 > **Recommendation NET-ES-01**: Requests should be mediated
-> through a service running in the AAW Kubernetes cluster.
+> through a service running in the AAW Kubernetes cluster, where possible.
+> If not possible, then the service is to allow-listed on the firewall,
+> since the firewall is deny-by-default.
+For protected workloads,
+> these exceptions should be limited.

 ### Packages